DNNCommunity/DNNDocs/content/tutorials/sites/configuring-your-site/configure-messaging/index.md

 	In the Persona Bar, navigate to Settings > Site Settings > Languages.
 	Click on the last Icon on the right of a Language.
-	Make sure you select "Host" to chang the text for all Portals and the third Option for "this portal".
+	Make sure you select "Host" to change the text for all Portals and the third radio button for "this portal".

 	> [!Note]
-    > do not select "Global" as your change would get overwritten on the next DNN upgrade.
+    > Do not select "Global" as your change would get overwritten on the next DNN upgrade.

 	In the Resource File Dropdown, navigate to GlobalResources.resx > GlobalResources Edit the value of EMAIL_BODY_FORMAT.Text